Skip to navigation | Skip to main content | Skip to footer

 Midwifery at Manchester

-Manchester is an exciting place to start your training for a fulfilling career in midwifery.
+Manchester is an exciting place to start your learning and development for a fulfilling career in midwifery.

 Study midwifery at The University of Manchester and you'll also benefit from a varied timetable, support from a range of sources, learning alongside students in other healthcare fields, and excellent facilities.

-Our degree meets the requirements for you to register with the Nursing and Midwifery Council (NMC) on graduation.
+Our bachelor's and master's degrees meet the requirements for you to register with the Nursing and Midwifery Council (NMC) on graduation.
+You can also achieve additional qualifications such as the Newborn and Infant Physical Examination (NIPE) qualification.

 From our students